Customer-Centric Culture = Employee-Engaged Organization

 Customer Satisfaction, Customer Effort and Net Promoter Score: Different Metrics to Measure Different Aspect of your Customer Experience

 Customer satisfaction (CSAT) is a measure of how products and/or services meet customer expectation.
 Organizations ask their customers whether their product and/or service have met expectations using a rating scale to measure.
 It is essential in today’s experience economy for businesses to effectively manage customer satisfaction.
-CSAT is now a key differentiator and increasingly becoming … Read more
+CSAT is a key differentiator and a key element … Read more

 The Four Customer Experience Core Competencies